-Catacombs of St. Solomoni revered since ancient times.
-According to legend, in the year of 168 Nativity Holy Solomon seven sons fled from Palestine.
-Persecution she was hiding here in the dungeons that resemble caves.
-Refugees settled in the abandoned quarry, but soon found them and seized.
-Holy Solomonija died after prolonged torture and martyrdom sons.
-Since then, the holy martyrs venerated by the Church of Cyprus in their honor 18 August (new style) committed service.
-Their life coincides with the life story of the seven Holy Martyrs Maccabees affected 166 years before Christ, the memory of them is celebrated 14 August.
+Catacombs of Saint Solomon are revered from ancient times.
+According to legend, in 168 year from the Nativity of Christ, Saint Solomon with seven sons fled from Palestine.
+From persecution, she hid here, in the dungeons, which more closely resemble caves.
+Refugees settled in abandoned quarries, but soon they were found and seized.
+Holy Solomoniya died after prolonged torture and martyrdom of her sons.
+Since then, the holy martyrs are revered by the Cyprus Church, in their honor 18 August (according to the new style) service is performed.
+Their lives coincide with the life story of the seven Holy Maccabees, suffered in 166 BC, commemorated on 14 August.

-Catacombs of St. Solomonia contain several underground rooms, which are arranged around an open rectangular courtyard.
-These architectural structures more closely resemble the ancient tombs of the Hellenistic era.
-In the catacombs of the open-topped rectangular site pilgrims descend on the narrow stone steps.
-From here you can go through the rocks carved into thicker rectangular apertures arranged in a cross shape: this temple and accommodations.
-Underground temple-chapel is a small room where there is no altar and iconostasis, it stretches from west to east.
-Here, in front of the Holy of Solomon, pilgrims light candles and turn to it with a prayer for healing.
+The catacombs of St. Solomonius contain several underground rooms, which are located around a rectangular open courtyard.
+These architectural structures are more reminiscent of the ancient tombs of the Hellenistic era.
+In the catacombs to the rectangular open on top of the site pilgrims descend on narrow stone steps.
+From here you can go through the rectangular openings cut in the thickness of the rocks, located in the form of a cross: it is the Temple and living quarters.
+Underground temple-chapel is a small room, where there is no altar and iconostasis, it is stretched from west to east.
+Here, before the image of Saint Solomon, pilgrims put candles and turn to her with a prayer for healing.

 These catacombs at the dawn of Christianity saved many "first" Christians from persecution pagans.
 It was in those times the same room with arched entrance was converted into a church, and later its walls were decorated with frescoes, fragments of which have survived to date.
 Remains of frescoes on the north and south sides have their origin in the XIV century.
 At the present altar one can hardly see the Virgin and Child, the images of the Church Fathers and fragments of images of the cross and two deacons.